Developing techniques to improve the monitoring and management of rangelands for people, livestock, and wildlife

 Oppenheimer Masters Scholar Tapiwa Gumbo is working with Shangani Holistic Ranch to identify practical solutions to the worsening bush encroachment that threatens the economic viability of the Ranch, the largest beef producer in Zimbabwe.
 Treatment interventions that could be upscaled for landscape-level deployment are being tested at replicated sites across the affected landscape.

-Doctoral Scholar Guy Lomax is applying state-of-the-art machine learning tools in East African rangelands to uncover new insights into controls on primary productivity which deepen understanding of how these ecosystems might be affected by climate change.
+Doctoral Scholar Guy Lomax is applying state-of-the-art machine learning tools in East African rangelands to uncover new insights into controls on primary productivity that deepen understanding of how these ecosystems might be affected by climate change.
 In addition, he has developed a new rangeland productivity index that should help to distinguish the signal of local land use impacts from that of environmental and climatic variability.
 The goal is to develop more sensitive tools to identify areas of persistently reduced productivity and support assessment of conservation and management actions.

 Lomax et al. (2025) The relative productivity index: mapping human impacts on rangeland vegetation productivity with quantile regression forests.
 Ecological Indicators 171:113208.
-DOI:10.1016/j.ecolind.2025.113208.
+DOI:10.1016/j.ecolind.2025.113208

 OPALS has also provided modest bursaries to six MSc students at the Meru University of Science and Technology (MUST), Kenya, to help them contribute to and learn from the approaches in TIST.
 The students have demonstrated the effectiveness of conservation farming methods in promoting soil health and improved yields, thereby supporting higher biodiversity than conventional farming methods.